angular/angular/aio/content/guide/angular-compiler-options.md

 Produces only one `.metadata.json` file, which contains all the metadata necessary for symbols exported from the library index.
-In the generated `.ngfactory.js` files, the flat module index is used to import symbols that includes both the public API from the library index as well as shrowded internal symbols.
+In the generated `.ngfactory.js` files, the flat module index is used to import symbols that include both the public API from the library index as well as shrowded internal symbols.

 By default the `.ts` file supplied in the `files` field is assumed to be the library index.